 PROGRAM LEVEL STUDENT LEARNING OUTCOMES:

-- Students will demonstrate an understanding of the effects of time and place on shaping and molding the human experience.
+- Students will demonstrate an understanding of the effects of time and place on the human experience.

-- Students will appraise the significance of specific people, places and events in understanding the larger trends and themes of history.
+- Students will appraise the significance of people, places, and events to the larger themes of history.